formancehq/docs/docs/operator/05-Infrastructure services/02-Message broker.md

----
-title: Message Broker
-description: Setup a message broker for the Formance stack.
----

 # Message Broker

 The broker is the messaging system that the Formance stack uses to communicate between its modules.
 The Formance stack supports both [NATS](https://nats.io/) and [Kafka](https://kafka.apache.org/) as brokers.